PelionIoT/snap-pelion-edge/README.md

     systemctl status snap.pelion-edge.edge-core
     ```

-- Use one of the following commands to start Pelion Edge:
+- If it is not running, you can use one of the following commands to start Pelion Edge:

     ```bash
     snap start pelion-edge